-where Y{ct} is employment in city c in period t and employment can be total employment or employment in sub-sectors depending on the specification; T_c is a dummy that is equal to one for Bonn and zero otherwise; D_t is a dummy that is equal to one after 1949 and zero otherwise; λ_t is a full set of time dummies; ε{ct} is an error term.
+where $Y{ct}$ is employment in city c in period t and employment can be total employment or employment in sub-sectors depending on the specification; $T_c$ is a dummy that is equal to one for Bonn and zero otherwise; $D_t$ is a dummy that is equal to one after 1949 and zero otherwise; $\lambda_t$ is a full set of time dummies; $\varepsilon{ct}$ is an error term.
 As we observe Bonn and the control group of cities for several periods prior to treatment, we can assess whether the treatment city and control group of cities move in parallel before the treatment.
 Whereas difference-in-differences comparisons are one of the classic approaches to analyze natural experiments, there are two potential concerns with this approach in our setting.
-First, as we only have one treatment unit (Bonn), it is particularly important to compare this city to a control group that is as similar as possible to Bonn.
+First, as we only have one treatment unit (Bonn), it is particularly important to compare this city to a control group that is as similar to Bonn as possible.
 Second, Conley and Taber (2011) point out that clustering standard errors at the level of cities is likely to underestimate standard errors if there is only one treatment unit in a difference-in-differences regression.

-To address both of these concerns, we also construct a synthetic control city for Bonn as proposed by Abadie and Gardeazabal (2003) and extended by Abadie et al. (2010).
+To address both of these concerns, we also construct a synthetic control city for Bonn as proposed by Abadie and Gardeazabal (2003) and extended by Abadie, Diamond, and Hainmueller (2010).
 The main idea of the synthetic control method (SCM) is to acknowledge that a simple average of other cities may not be a good enough control, and instead to let the data speak and search for a weighted average of cities that best mimics the pre-treatment trend (predictors) in Bonn.
-More formally, let J be the number of available control cities ('donor pool'), where J is equal to 40 in our application.
-Let $W = (w_1, \ldots, w_J)'$ be a $(J \times 1)$ vector of nonnegative weights that sum to one.
-The scalar w_j represents the weight of city j in the synthetic Bonn.
+More formally, let Jbe the number of available control cities ('donor pool'), where J is equal to 40 in our application.
+Let $W = (w_1, ..., w_J)'$ be a $(J \times 1)$ vector of non-negative weights that sum to one.
+The scalar $w_j$ represents the weight of city j in the synthetic Bonn.
 The synthetic control method chooses the weights W so that the synthetic Bonn most closely resembles the actual one before 1949.

-To understand how the weights are determined, let X_1 be a $(K \times 1)$ vector of pre-1949 values of K employment predictors for Bonn.
-Similar to X_1, X_0 is defined as a $(K \times J)$ matrix that contains the values of the same employment predictors for the J possible control cities.
-We include in X_1 and X_0 both pre-treatment values of employment and exogenous covariates.
-In particular we include in all specifications the pre-treatment values of employment in the non-tradable sector, the tradable sector and the public sector.27 These employment variables capture differences in sectoral employment patterns that may affect the post-treatment trend.
-As exogenous covariates that could influence post-war employment growth we include a dummy for proximity (75 km) to the border between East and West Germany to control for market access changes as in Redding and Sturm (2008) and two measures of war-related destruction reported in Kästner (1949): the amount of rubble in cubic meters per capita and the percentage of the 1939 housing stock that has been destroyed.
+To understand how the weights are determined, let $X_1$ be a $(K \times 1)$ vector of pre-1949 values of K employment predictors for Bonn.
+Similar to $X_1$ , $X_0$ is defined as a $(K \times J)$ matrix that contains the values of the same employment predictors for the J possible control cities.
+We include in $X_1$ and $X_0$ both pre-treatment values of employment and exogenous covariates.
+In particular we include in all specifications the pre-treatment values of employment in the non-tradable sector, the tradable sector and the public sector.
+These employment variables capture differences in sectoral employment patterns that may affect the post-treatment trend.
+As exogenous covariates that could influence postwar employment growth we include a dummy for proximity (75 kilometers) to the border between East and West Germany to control for market access changes as in Redding and Sturm (2008) and two measures of war-related destruction reported in Kästner (1949): the amount of rubble in cubic meters per capita and the percentage of the 1939 housing stock that has been destroyed.